hammerlab/guacamole/README.md

-Guacamole is a framework for variant calling, i.e. identifying DNA mutations from [Next Generation Sequencing](http://en.wikipedia.org/wiki/DNA_sequencing) reads.
+Guacamole is a framework for variant calling, i.e. identifying DNA mutations from [Next Generation Sequencing](http://en.wikipedia.org/wiki/DNA_sequencing) data.
 It currently includes a toy germline (non-cancer) variant caller as well as a somatic variant caller for finding cancer mutations.
 Most development effort has gone into the somatic caller so far.